 Evan’s first political campaign was for environmental champion U.S. Senator Barbara Boxer, and he has since worked for numerous progressive candidates, elected officials, and issue campaigns.
 Currently, he is the Senior CA State Policy Manager at Voices for Progress (V4P).
-During his time in the Assembly and at V4P, Evan helped move forward critical legislation on housing access, economic opportunity, environmental justice, campaign finance reform, and gender equity.
+During his time in the Assembly and at V4P, Evan helped move forward critical legislation on housing access, economic opportunity, climate action, campaign finance reform, and gender equity.

 Some of the legislative successes Evan is most proud of include: